OswaldCc/Homes-Data-Analysis-And_Price-Prediction-Kings-County-USA/README.md

 This project uses exploratory analysis, to analyze the datasets so as to summarize their main characteristics using statistical methods and visualisations.

 ## Results
  -The houses with an overall condition of about 3 and 4 seem to have the highest sale price.
-This is a suprise as you would expect the ones with an overall condition of about 5 to have the highest sale price.The rating index is from (1-5)
+This is a suprise as you would expect the ones with an overall condition of about 5 to have the highest sale price.The rating index is from (1-5).
+Most houses sold had an above average condition.
  -The number of bathrooms have a linear relationship to the price.
 The number of bathrooms could therefore contribute to the overall price of the house.
  -Price increases with the number of bedrooms upto around where we have 12 bedrooms.
 The price also increases from 12 to 33 bedrooms but there is a decrease in the slope meaning the impact of the number of bedrooms to the price decreases as soon as we get to about 12.
  -The most expensive houses have about two floors.
 One suprising inference is that those with one floor are more expensive as compared to those with three floors.